robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

    | frozenset_  |               |            | str_,        | Same conversion as with set_, but the result is a frozenset_.  |                                      |
    |             |               |            | Container_   |                                                                |                                      |
    +-------------+---------------+------------+--------------+----------------------------------------------------------------+--------------------------------------+

+.. note:: Starting from Robot Framework 5.0, types that are automatically converted are
+          automatically shown in Libdoc_ outputs.

 .. note:: Prior to Robot Framework 4.0, most types supported converting string `NONE` (case-insensitively) to Python
           `None`.
 That support has been removed and `None` conversion is only done if an argument has `None` as an